yalexwander/itisallmail/doc/options.md

 If blank string, no proxy program for posting used.
 Otherwise you can specify for example "torsocks" or "proxychains"

 Can be set on level of: app, driver, source.

+### poster_credentials

+Allowed values: any

+Sets the credentials that will be used for posting.
+The format is highly rely on posting driver you use, so arrays allowed here too.

+Can be set on level of: app, driver, source.